-Froedtert Hospital Foundation, the charitable arm of Froedtert Hospital, provides support for the highly specialized care, research and teaching that distinguish Froedtert & the Medical College of Wisconsin as eastern Wisconsin's only academic medical center.
+Froedtert Hospital Foundation, the charitable arm of Froedtert Hospital, provides support for the highly specialized care, research and teaching that distinguish eastern Wisconsin's only academic medical center.

 You play a critical role in our ability to sustain and enhance the research, specialization and technology that allow us to advance patient care.
 Thanks to donors like you, we can ensure the most advanced education for physicians, nurses and clinical staff, fund the latest in research and technology and offer the most comprehensive medical treatment in the region in a healing environment for patients.